phudeptrai12345/Dell-Latitude-5400-Hackintosh-OpenCore-Tahoe/README.md

 ⚠️ WARNING ⚠️
+It's just a guide and the efi is from my device so it may not be compatible with your device.
 Some AML files and other EFI files **may not work on your machine**.
 You need to **check, tweak, and test** before booting.